How to Update Blog Posts for SEO

 The Google algorithm favors highly-detailed, long form blog content spanning 1500 plus words.

 Add as many practical details as possible.
 Give readers all steps necessary to get the job done.
+Baby step readers through solutions.
+Leave nothing out.
+Connect the dots.
+Hold hands for the entire blog post journey.

 Format the post for easy scanning.